raphaellondner-okta/okta.github.io/_source/docs/api/resources/authn.md

 ##### Response Example When Enrolling Optional Question Factor
 {:.api .api-response .api-response-example}

-In cases when we are enrolling/activating optional factor and the required factor is not activated yet the status of the response will be MFA_ENROLL.
-In the example that follows we activated the question factor (optional) and the required factor sms/OKTA is not yet activated.
+If you enroll or activate an optional factor but the required factor is not activated, the status of the response is MFA_ENROLL.

+In the example that follows the question factor (optional) is activated and the required factor sms/OKTA is not yet activated.

 ~~~json
 {